Doctor of Psychology in Clinical Psychology (PsyD Degree)

 Graduation Requirements

-In order to complete the Doctor of Psychology program students must:
+In order to complete the Doctor of Psychology in Clinical Psychology program students must:

 • Satisfactorily complete a minimum of 125 semester hours of coursework with a cumulative GPA of 3.0 or above